 Students whose profiles are determined to be well-suited to Rawson Saunders’ academic program may then schedule a two-day visit to enable the grade-level teaching team to assess in a natural classroom environment the student’s “fit” for Rawson Saunders.

 The admissions committee carefully reviews all paperwork and teacher feedback following each student’s visit.
-Additional information may be requested from parents.
-The admissions office will notify parents by phone of the decision.
-Parents wishing to accept an offer of admissions will then submit enrollment paperwork and a non-refundable deposit to secure a place.
+Additional information may be requested from parents/guardians.
+The admissions office will notify parents/guardians by phone of the decision.
+Those wishing to accept an offer of admissions will then submit enrollment paperwork and a non-refundable deposit to secure a place.
 In the event no open spots are available, accepted students may be placed on a waiting list.

 Affording a Rawson Saunders Education

 An investment in a Rawson Saunders education is an investment in your child's future.
 Small classes and challenging academics, including internationally recognized math and science programs, daily Academic Language Therapy, and athletic, musical and creative opportunities, are designed to facilitate dyslexic students' academic achievement and social and emotional development and lay a solid foundation for future academic success.